kenkioko/online-shop/README.md

 ### Install dependancies (Composer update and npm install)
 Update the dependancies using `composer update` and `npm install` commands.

+To create links for node modules in `/public/` folder use `npm run create-links`.

 ## Running (dev only)
 Run the laravel web server using artisan `php artisan serve`.
 Follow the [Laravel](https://laravel.com/docs/6.x) Docs for more info.